thegboat/fast_change_table/README.md

 __other methods:__

-create\_table\_like(orignal\_table, table\_to\_copy\_to)
+create\_table\_like(orignal\_table, new\_table)

-  creates a table with the same structure
+  * creates a table with the same structure.
+  * BE CAREFUL!, create\_table\_like always drops the new table if it exists

+__Example of creating a similar table but without the indexes and an added column:__

+    create_table_like :original_table, :new_table, :remove_keys => true do |t|
+      t.integer :an_integer
+    end

 disable\_indexes(table)

-  removes all indexes from a table, returns a list of index objects removed.  uses bulk alter when possible
+  * removes all indexes from a table, returns a list of index objects removed.  uses bulk alter when possible

 enable\_indexes(table, list\_of\_indexes)

-  restores a list of indexes to a table.  uses bulk alter when possible
+  * restores a list of indexes to a table.  uses bulk alter when possible

 fast\_add\_indexes(table, &block)

-  allows you to pass a block to add indexes.  uses bulk alter when possible
+  * allows you to pass a block to add indexes.  uses bulk alter when possible

 __Example:__